 While we recommend removal of the neck and use of our Standard Driver, there's times when quick minor adjustments are desired.
 We developed the Cheater Driver for this purpose, with the same tip profile as our Standard Driver but reduced to 4mm width to fit the exposed portion of the slot.
 Since adjustments will be made with the neck attached, a long 175mm shaft allows easy access to the nut and an oversized handle provides necessary grip for the relatively high torques needed.

 1. Your truss rod and nut should be in good working order - this should not be the first time you've made a truss rod adjustment!

 2. If you haven't done so recently, remove the neck and then remove the nut.
 Inspect the cavity and clean it out using a dry Q-Tip cotton swab.
-Apply one drop of machine oil or a very small dab of petroleum jelly to nut threads for smooth rotation.
+Apply one drop of machine oil or a very small dab of petroleum jelly to the nut threads for smooth rotation.
 Don't let any lubricant contact wood.

 3. When properly adjusted, the nut face should be approximatley flush with the neck butt.
 If it's recessed, there may be other problems such as compressed wood which should be evaluated by a professional guitar technician.

 4. Adjust the neck for proper relief (curvature) using our Standard Truss Rod Driver.
 Our GrooveTech Guitar or Bass Player Tech Kits can also be very helpful in measuring for proper relief (see our Easy Setup Guide for full setup details).
 This may take several rounds of neck removal, adjustment, and replacement, but it's necessary.
 You'll now have a baseline set-up and be ready for future minor adjustments using the Cheater Driver.